GravityPDF/gravity-pdf/README.txt

 2. View or download the PDF from a Gravity Forms entry.

 == Changelog ==

+= 3.4.0.2 =
+* Housekeeping - Wrapped the View PDF and Download buttons in correct language functions - _e()
+* Bug - Fix problem displaying the signature field
+* Bug - Fix notice errors with new 'save' PDF hook

 = 3.4.0.1 =
 * Housekeeping - Add commas on the last line of every config node in the configuration.php file